-This summer, all incoming first-year undergraduates will receive a free copy of “Citizen: An American Lyric” by Claudia Rankine as part of Colorado College's Common Book Read program.
+This summer, all incoming first-year undergraduates will receive a free copy of “Frankenstein” by Mary Shelley as part of Colorado College's Common Book Read program.

-Students should prepare to engage in group dialogue in reflection with their FYE course on Monday, August 21, 2017 following the Capstone Speaker address from 12:00 - 1:30 p.m.
-Lunch will be provided and can be picked up in the Armstrong Lobby.
+Students should prepare to engage in group dialogue in reflection with their FYE course on Monday, August 20, 2018 following the Capstone Speaker address from 02:30 - 04:00 p.m.
 FYE Mentors will lead their group to assigned classroom.